PrimaMateria/blog/primamateria-blog/content/notes/2022-12-29-neovim-nix.md

 `${pkgs.nodePackages.typescript}` will become a full nix store path of the typescript package.

-Lastly `luanix` will be processed by `sourceCOnfigFiles`, and since the text packages end correctly with `.lua`, in the vimrc they will be sourced with `luafile` call.
+Lastly, `luanix` will be processed by `sourceCOnfigFiles`, and since the text packages end correctly with `.lua`, in the vimrc they will be sourced with `luafile` call.